Pazuul/Synchronize_Folders/README.md

 There are to files in this project the main file and the synchronize file.

-HOW TO START THE PROGRAM:
+HOW TO START THE PROGRAM

 In the command line: